tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ### IO Blocks
 Reading from File

+Just remember adding more threads can increase everything.
+Remember that when you're reading from a Hard Disk Drive, you could (potentially) be limited by how fast the disk spins on your HDD!

 Bandwidth
+In addition, network bandwidth can be a limitation.

 # Understanding HTML & URLs
 Now that we know the abstract steps to web scraping, the next step is to figure out *which* pages to scrape and *what* to scrape.
 In order to do that let's take a step